-Deploying Apps with the Angular CLI
+Deploying Apps with the Angular CLIEDIT

 The Angular CLI has largely simplified both the development and deployment of Angular apps.
 While using the Angular CLI can greatly increase development efficiency, many of its deployment features are misunderstood.
 In this article, we explain the most important things to know about the ng build command when packaging and deploying your Angular apps.